Holographic Batteries

 where $q_i(x,y)$ are unknown functions which depend upon $x$ and $y$.
 Schematically, this spacetime also looks like the right-hand sketch in Fig. \ref{fig:funnel_sketch}.

 There is still some gauge freedom in the \textit{Ansatz} which can be used to fix the radial dependence of either $q_2$ or $q_5$ completely.
 In our case we fix that of $q_5$, by enforcing

-With such an \textit{Ansatz}, the PDEs arising from the equations of motion, (\ref{eqn:eom}), can be solved numerically as a boundary value problem after setting suitable boundary conditions, as was first set out in \cite{Biggs:2022lvi} for the case of pure gravity and \cite{Horowitz:2022mly} for Einstein-Maxwell.
-We refer the interested reader to those works for a more detailed discussion of the method, however we have briefly summarised the integration scheme in the appendix, as well as a full description of the boundary conditions.
-However, let us emphasise here that at the conformal boundary, $y=0$, we set Dirichlet boundary conditions such that the induced metric is conformal to the metric given by (\ref{eqn:bndy_metric}) and the bulk vector potential is equal, up to a factor of $\ell_4$, to the boundary source, (\ref{eqn:source}).
+With such an \textit{Ansatz}, the partial differential equations arising from the equations of motion can be solved numerically as a boundary value problem after setting suitable boundary conditions, as was first set out, and more fully explained, in \cite{Biggs:2022lvi} for the case of pure gravity and \cite{Horowitz:2022mly} for Einstein-Maxwell.
+We have briefly summarised the integration scheme in the supplementary material. \cite{Israel:1964a} Let us emphasise here that at the conformal boundary, $y=0$, we set Dirichlet boundary conditions such that the induced metric is conformal to the metric given by (\ref{eqn:bndy_metric}) and the bulk vector potential is equal, up to a factor of $\ell_4$, to the boundary source, (\ref{eqn:source}).

-We also obtained the solutions using the DeTurck method \cite{Headrick:2009pv, Wiseman:2011by, Dias:2015nua}, and present the \textit{Ansatz} for the solutions in that gauge in the appendix. \subparagraph{Results.} The holographic stress tensor, $\langle T_{\mu\nu} \rangle$, and conserved current, $\langle J^\mu\rangle$, can be extracted from the numerical solutions using the standard procedure of holographic renormalization \cite{deHaro:2000vlm}, which we describe explicitly in the appendix.
-One benefit of the Bondi-Sachs gauge is that no non-analyticities arise in this procedure, unlike in DeTurck gauge. \paragraph*{Conductivity.} Of particular interest will be the current, $\langle J^\mu \rangle$, which is conserved:
+We also obtained the solutions using the DeTurck method \cite{Headrick:2009pv, Wiseman:2011by, Dias:2015nua}, and present the \textit{Ansatz} for the solutions in that gauge in the supplementary material. \subparagraph{Results.} The holographic stress tensor, $\langle T_{\mu\nu} \rangle$, and conserved current, $\langle J^\mu\rangle$, can be extracted from the numerical solutions using the standard procedure of holographic renormalization \cite{deHaro:2000vlm}, which we describe explicitly in the supplementary material.
+One benefit of the Bondi-Sachs gauge over the DeTurck gauge is that no non-analyticities arise in this procedure. \paragraph*{Conductivity.} Of particular interest will be the current, $\langle J^\mu \rangle$, which is conserved:

 where $\mathrm{D}$ is the covariant derivative associated to the boundary metric, given by (\ref{eqn:bndy_metric}).
 We find that

 where $\nu$ is a dimensionless quantity which depends upon the number of degrees of freedom of the CFT and is defined holographically in terms of the dual parameters of the gravitational theory by